 9 Tips to Save Money on Your Air Conditioning System

 The summer is a wonderful period, but not for your electricity bills.
 As you switch on your air conditioning systems, you will almost hear your money draining away.
 Besides, using your air conditioning systems inefficiently means you are damaging the environment as well.
-Luckily, there are things that www.SantaAir.com can help you to save both your money and the planet.
+Luckily, some things can help you to save both your money and the planet.

-1. Your Air conditioning systems can only be efficient if they have a clean filter.
-This means you have to replace it every three months (in periods you use it).
+- Your air conditioning systems can only be efficient if they have a clean filter.
+This means you have to replace it every three months (during the periods you use it).

-2. Make sure you spend a little bit more money and purchase pleated filters, which are far more efficient than their fiberglass counterparts.
-There are quite a number of home Improvement (Home Depot, Lowe’s…) that sell pleated filters at really good prices
+- Make sure you spend a little bit more money and purchase pleated filters, which are far more efficient than their fiberglass counterparts.
+There are quite a number of home improvement stores (such as Home Depot, Lowe’s…) that sell pleated filters at really good prices.

-5. Make sure all your ducts are protected, particularly if you are doing any sort of renovation.
-Dust is fatal to your air filters and if your ducts are not protected, they will get clogged up.
+- Make sure all your ducts are protected, particularly if you are doing any sort of renovation.
+Dust is fatal to your air filters, and if your ducts are not protected, they will get clogged up.

-8. Your outside unit should be cleaned at least once a year.
-You will be shocked at the amount of dirt and debris that is already in there and this will stop your system from working efficiently.
+- Your outside unit should be cleaned at least once a year.
+You will be shocked at the amount of dirt and debris that is already in there, and this will stop your system from working efficiently.

 You May Also Like

 Heat pumps are a versatile and energy-efficient solution for both heating and cooling in Holly Springs.
 However, like any complex machinery, they…

 When it comes to maintaining a comfortable home environment in Knightdale, heat pumps play a crucial role, especially during the colder months….